Tuesday, January 20, 2026

 HBO's first graphics package with its Betty Brugger-designed logo was made using Scanimate.

-Due to the Thrilla in Manila via Westar 1, HBO's first graphics package being created by CIC, with its Scanimate use and its Betty Brugger-made logo, marked its first national on-air presence.
+Due to the Thrilla in Manila via Westar 1, HBO's first graphics package being created by CIC, with its Scanimate use and its logo by Betty Brugger, marked its first national on-air presence.

 Not long after the Thrilla in Manila and its satellite change to Satcom 1, HBO shifted its graphics from video-based to film-based.

-Robert Abel & Associates did the animation for the HBO Feature Presentation sequences, the first such occasions.
+Robert Abel & Associates did the animation for the HBO Feature Presentation sequences, the first such occasions, using slit-scan and backlit animation.

 Prior to these HBO Feature Presentation sequences animated by Robert Abel & Associates, HBO began Hollywood films with a station ID and then ratings bumper.